PageSeeder primitives are specialized into objects by attributes (

 Groups are specialized by their flags and their name.

-A Project is a logical container for groups and an important configuration point, it defines:
+A Project is a logical container for groups and an important configuration point.
+It defines the following:

 - Project properties